Kyramee/netbox-openshift/netbox/README.md

 | `ingress.hosts`                                 | List of hosts and paths to map to the service                       | *See [values.yaml]*                          |
 | `ingress.tls`                                   | TLS settings for the `Ingress` resource                             | `[]`                                         |

-### Netbox PersistenteVolumeClaim
+### NetBox PersistenteVolumeClaim

-The following table lists the configurable parameters of both media and reports Netbox PersistenteVolumeClaim.
+The following table lists the configurable parameters of both media and reports NetBox PersistenteVolumeClaim.

 | Parameter                                       | Description                                                         | Default                                      |
 | ------------------------------------------------|---------------------------------------------------------------------|----------------------------------------------|